jean-pierreBoth/graphembed/Readme.md

 Source node are related to left singular vectors and target nodes to the right ones.
 The similarity measure is the dot product, so it is not a norm.
 The svd is approximated by randomization as described in Halko-Tropp 2011 as implmented in the annembed crate.

-Katz index or Rooted Page Rank should also be possible using randomized Gsvd as described in :
- *Randomized Generalized Singular Value Decomposition CAMC 2021*
-    W. Wei H. Zhang, X. Yang, X. Chen

 ## Some data sets